RoyalIcing/flambeau/README.md

 # Flambeau
 A lightweight flux library with opinions:

+### Pure Function Actions
 - Better structured actions with **namespacing** and **no UPPERCASE_CONSTANTS**.
-Just use the exported function’s name to identify the action, and a destructured object to document the payload.
+Just use an exported function to name the action, and a destructured object to document the payload.
-- **No switch statements** to handle actions, just declare a function with the same name as the action’s function.
+- **No switch statements** to handle actions, just declare a function with the same name as the action’s function, inside an exported object with the same name as the action set.
-- **Async action support built-in**.
+- **Async action support built-in**, and with convenient dispatching to other actions.

+### Reducers with Props
-- **Reducers** instead of stores, using pure functions to allow clearer data flow and immutability.
+- **Reducers** instead of stores, using pure functions to allow clear data flow and immutability.
-- Allows reducers to be **reused**, using props to customize.
+- Reducer can be **reused, using props to customize** initial state or response to actions.
-- **Bulk forwarding of actions** within reducers to allow composition of reducers, such as in collections or other hierarchies.
+- **Bulk forwarding of action sets** within reducers to allow composition of reducers, such as in collections or other hierarchies.

+### Reducer Encapsulation
-- Action **introspection methods to allow encapsulation** of reducers’ internal state.
+- **Introspection methods to allow encapsulation** of reducers’ internal state.
-- Get a **consensus for async actions**, such as whether something needs loading or not, by polling reducers using introspection methods.
+- Get a **consensus for async actions**, such as whether something needs loading, by polling reducers using their introspection methods.
 This removes coupling between reducers and actions, allowing greater code reuse.

+## Installation

+`npm install flambeau --save`

 ## Actions